 Among specially striking blunders are the comment that forms of February with /j/ "in place [sic] of /r/" are described as "until recently stigmatized".
 Jones, in the 1937 EPD, briefly mentioned that this was the custom of "most teachers", but evidently judged it best not to include any such remark in any subsequent edition.
 Another example of prolixity etc is the gratuitous wording at constable viz 'cannot yet be recommended as representative of the accent being described here' which is repeated at mongrel, none, nothing, once and one.
 EPD has always been very sparing of historical or sociological comment and has never to my knowledge indulged in prognostication.
 The overall impression of these tamperings with the EPD text is of the amazing haphazardness and irrationality in the choice of entries to be accorded 'box' prominence.
 There are many cases where two-line notes of the previous edition are elevated to box status for reasons that seem to be completely arbitrary.
 One can only hope that this very rash and ill considered deviation from good lexicographical practice will've been amended by the time of the next edition of this historic work.

-Any EAL (aka EFL) advanced handbook on English pronunciation worth
+Any EAL (ie English as an Additional Language aka EFL) advanced handbook on English pronunciation worth

-tuppence will provide its readers with information on the 40-odd
+tuppence will provide its readers with a good deal of information on the 40-odd

 division of this website, our Section 4.7 may be found to deal, for EAL